AliDavoodi98/RRAP/README.md

             Follow the instructions in this [link](https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/).
           * Ensure you're security group allows inbound traffic for the port ```3000```.
           * Open Grafana dashboard at [http://localhost:3000]([http://localhost:3000]) to make your visualizations.

+## Contributing

+Contributions to the Realtime Reddit Analysis Platform are welcome!

+   1. Fork the repository.
+   2. Create a new branch: ```git checkout -b branch_name.```
+   3. Make changes and test.
+   4. Submit Pull Request with comprehensive description of changes.

+## Contributors

+   @AliDavoodi98

+If you have any questions or want to reach out, please contact me at [LinkedIn](https://www.linkedin.com/in/ali-davoodi-moghadam)

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.